wduquette/joe/mdbook/src/grammar.md

 variable    → IDENTIFIER ;     // No leading "_"
 wildcard    → IDENTIFIER ;     // With leading "_"
 ```

-Semantic restrictions:

-- Normal body atoms can contain free variables to bind against facts.
-All
-  variables in a rule's head, negated body atoms, or constraints must be
-  bound in normal body atoms.
-- Only body atoms (negated or otherwise) may contain wildcard terms.

 ## JLox Grammar